OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

 $ /opt/opencilk/bin/clang++ qsort.cpp -fopencilk -fcilktool=cilkscale -O3 -o qsort_cs
 ```

-Measurements of work, span, and parallelism
-depend on your program's input and {% defn "logical parallelism"
-%} but not on the number of processors on which it is run.
-Cilkscale collects
-performance measurements during runtime and uses the {% defn "parallel trace"
-%} of your program for its analysis.
-The [Cilkscale reference guide](/doc/reference/cilkscale/#workspan-analysis-measurements-reported-by-cilkscale)
-describes the specific quantities reported by Cilkscale.
+When you run the instrumented binary, the program output is followed by the

-The Cilkscale work/span analysis report is printed in CSV format, similarly to
+Cilkscale work/span analysis report in CSV format:
-the the Cilkscale benchmarking report but with different fields or columns:

 ```shell-session
 $ ./qsort_cs 100000000